Dumitru Stăniloae: Biography

-He received honorary doctorates from the University of Thessaloniki in 1976, the Saint-Sergius Orthodox Institute in Paris in 1981, the Faculty of Orthodox Theology in Belgrade in 1982, and the University of Bucharest in 1992.
+He received honorary doctorates from the University of Thessaloniki in 1976, St. Sergius Institute of Orthodox Theology in Paris in 1981, the Faculty of Orthodox Theology in Belgrade in 1982, and the University of Bucharest in 1992.
 He was awarded the Dr. Leopold Lucas prize of the Faculty of Theology in Tübingen in 1980 and the Cross of St Augustine in Canterbury in 1982.

 He died in Bucharest on 4 October 1993, aged 89.

 Canonization

 Father Dumitru Stăniloae was canonised in 2025 as the Romanian Orthodox Church celebrates 140 years of autocephaly and 100 years since obtaining the status of a patriarchate.
 On 11 and 12 July 2024, the Romanian Orthodox Church officially approved the canonization of Stăniloae along with 15 other Romanian Orthodox saints.
 His feast day is on 4 October.

 His canonization, along with Ilarion Felea's and Ilie Lăcătuşu's, was criticised by Elie Wiesel National Institute for Studying the Holocaust in Romania: